thisIsIan-W/homeproxy-autogen-configuration/README.md

 ## English

-An alternative way to generate your dedicated [homeproxy](https://github.com/immortalwrt/homeproxy) configuration and simplify the major setup process significantly.
+An alternative way to generate your dedicated [homeproxy](https://github.com/immortalwrt/homeproxy) configuration on ImmortalWrt/OpenWrt(23.05.x+) and simplify the major setup process significantly.

 ### Introduction